msveshnikov/ai-coach/src/Training.md

 - `vite.config.js`: Build configuration
 - `main.jsx`: Application entry point

-This documentation provides a comprehensive overview of the `App.jsx` component and its role in the AI Coach application.
+This documentation provides a comprehensive overview of the `Training.jsx` component and its role in the AI Coach application.
 For specific implementation details, refer to the inline comments in the source code.